Black Eyed Susan

 Black-Eyed Susan Thrives in Well-Drained Soil

 This plant prefers full sun and well-draining soil.
-They are a drought-tolerant plant that grows in a range of soil types.
-They are also easy to grow and care for, making them famous for gardens and landscaping.
+It is drought-tolerant and grows in a range of soil types.
+It is also easy to grow and care for, making it famous for gardens and landscaping.
+It is a popular wildflower used in landscaping.
+It is known for its bright yellow petals with dark centers, which resemble the appearance of an eye.